david-flanders-tuke/experiment/README.md

 (2) The proposed research will experiment with groups of researchers in a game setting, whereby participants will place bids wtihin a marketplace exchanging resources for ARC grant funding opportunities.
 The outcomes will be analysed by a marketplace-type, known as an asymetric payoff table.
 This type of economic game provides insights into how groups act collaboratively to achieve optimal outcomes, as defined by mathematcial efficiency measurements.

+# Experimental Aim & Hypothesis

-# Experimental Aim: How do researchers engage as a group to manage their access to common pool resource marketplaces, such as grant funding.
+  - How do researchers engage as a group to manage their access to common pool resource marketplaces, such as grant funding.

-## Hypothesis: The results of this reproduced experiment will be evaluated against the original experiment's hypothesis.
-Researchers will act in groups to prioritise: (a) personal identiy layers as value generation, (b) group-context layers for product value generation, and/or (c) material pay-off for individual and/or group context value generation.
+  - Hypothesis: The results of this reproduced experiment will be evaluated against the original experiment's hypothesis.
+Researchers will act in groups to prioritise:
+    - [ ] (a) personal identiy layers as value generation,
+    - [ ] (b) group-context layers for product value generation, and/or
+    - [ ] (c) material pay-off for individual and/or group context value generation.